Infrastructure| Podcast Sustainability

 It goes well beyond just an acronym and raises similar “symptoms'', in many cases all around the world.
 Nevertheless, one fact is sure: bypassing local communities to develop much-needed infrastructures is wrong

-Innovation Hubs, a key to urban and economic revival
+Innovation hubs, a key to urban and economic revival

 The case of the 'Goccia' district in the Bovisa neighbourhood, reconnected to the city of Milan and the region with a redevelopment plan by Renzo Piano and with works on mobility.
 Innovation labs for start-ups will be housed in a modern campus aiming at zero emissions and energy self-sufficiency